lightninglabs/chantools/doc/chantools_rescueclosed.md

   -h, --help                      help for rescueclosed
       --listchannels string       channel input is in the format of lncli's listchannels format; specify '-' to read from stdin
       --lnd_log string            the lnd log file to read to get the commit_point values when rescuing multiple channels at the same time
-      --pendingchannels string    channel input is in the format of lncli's pendingchannels format; specify '-' to read from stdin
+      --num_keys uint32           the number of keys to derive for the brute force attack (default 5000) --pendingchannels string    channel input is in the format of lncli's pendingchannels format; specify '-' to read from stdin
       --rootkey string            BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
       --walletdb string           read the seed/master root key to use fro decrypting the backup from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag